till-s/mecatica-usb/README.md

 can generate slightly more complex descriptors conforming to the UAC-2 specification.
 The `genAppCfgPkgBody.py` script uses this option by default.
 It has the advantage that the example works under windows and macos, too.
-Neither of these supports UAC-3 (only linux does).
+Neither of these OSes supports UAC-3 (only linux does).

 On the target the firmware converts the audio stream into a I2S signal which drives the SSM2603 audio codec chip on the ZYBO board.
 By default